Understanding Florida’s Hit and Run Laws

 For accidents where a party is injured, leaving the scene is classified as a third degree felony, with a potential penalty of up to five year in prison and/or a fine up to $5,000.

 For accidents that resulted in death to an involved party, leaving the scene is classified as a first degree felony, with a minimum sentence of 21 months in jail, up to a possible maximum of 30 years.

 Defending a Hit and Run Case

-If you are facing hit and run charges in a Florida court, contact the Miami attorneys Ratzan & Faccidomo, LLC at (305) 330-3905 for a free and confidential consultation.
+If you are facing hit and run charges in a Florida court, contact the Miami lawyers Ratzan & Faccidomo, LLC at (305) 330-3905 for a free and confidential consultation.
 Our experienced professionals can provide you with the aggressive defense your case deserves.